-Benefit to the Refugia: Continued refinement of salamander reproduction and propagation.
+Overview: This study will continue 2021 efforts assess the effects of habitat manipulation on reproductive success of San Marcos salamanders.
 A San Marcos salamander propagation handbook will be developed.
 The handbook will provide a protocol for San Marcos salamander propagation with the best available information gathered through research and husbandry efforts.
-Information gained will inform reintroduction strategy.